Skip to main content

 • Technical — lighting direction, camera angle, color palette, lens

 You don’t need to be an expert prompter.
 The agent asks clarifying questions when a prompt is vague.
 It also has access to a deep prompting framework that covers text-to-image, multimodal editing, style transfer, and text rendering.
+By default, Memo enhances your prompt before generation (Memo Magic).
+You can also switch to Simple mode to send your exact words verbatim — useful when you’ve written a precise prompt yourself.
+See Simple vs Memo Magic for the full breakdown.

 Using references